 In an example of revisionist history that would have done Stalin proud, Irish authorities ignored the thousands of Irish men who fought and died in World War I until very recently.

 Photo: Irish Volunteers, Jack Doyle and Tom McGrath, inside the GPO during the 1916 Easter Rising.
-Credit: 1916 Easter Revolution in Colour
+For what suffer our patriots today? credit: 1916 Easter Revolution in Colour